 - Use baking soda.
 Yes, it works.
 If you want to store a box of baking soda in your closet.
 But it’s not decorative or renewable.
-You’ve got to keep replacing it.
+And you have got to keep replacing it.

-So bamboo air deodorizers help fix the problems of so many other natural ways to deodorize a closet that don’t seem to work.
+So bamboo air deodorizers help to fix the problems of so many other natural ways to deodorize a closet that don’t really seem to work.

-I’ve already talked about how great bamboo is in removing mold and mildew in cars.
-It’s no different for closets, too.
-While these bamboo air purifiers are the best way to deodorize a closet naturally, they’re all great at removing moisture, mold and mildew, too.
+While the following bamboo air purifiers are the best way to deodorize a closet naturally, they are all great at removing moisture and that funky mildew smell, too.

 So, here are some of the most stylish, affordable, clever and simply the best ways to deodorize a closet naturally: